dylans0ng/dylans0ng.github.io/_posts/2023-05-31-make-a-breaking-bad-heatmap-in-power-bi.md

 make a table of contents that shows each section with the end result

 ## Introduction
+Breaking Bad is one of the **top rated TV shows**, so I decided to make **a heatmap** that shows the IMDB ratings for each episode in the 5 seasons.

-In this post, I'll quickly show you how to easily make a heatmap that shows the IMDB ratings on each episode in the famous TV Show "Breaking Bad".
+In this post, I'll quickly show you how to **easily make this heatmap**, and you'll learn how to **create a matrix** and **apply color formatting** to the values inside the matrix.

 I'll be using Power BI to make this visual, but at the end of this post, I'll show you how you can build the same thing in Excel.

 ## Where I got the Data
 I did not make this dataset myself.
 Thank you so much to whoever compiled all the information on each Breaking Bad Episode: https://www.kaggle.com/datasets/varpit94/breaking-bad-tv-show-all-seasons-episodes-data